NSO-developer/nso-gitbook/administration/management/ned-administration.md

 Each managed device in NSO has a device type that informs NSO how to communicate with the device.
 When managing NEDs, the device type is either `cli` or `generic`.
 The other two device types, `netconf` and `snmp`, are used in NETCONF and SNMP packages and are further described in this guide.

-In addition, a special NED ID identifier is needed.
+In addition, a special identifier, NED ID, is needed.
 Simply put, this identifier is a handle in NSO pointing to the NED package.
 NSO uses the identifier when it is about to invoke the driver in a NED package.
 The identifier ensures that the driver of the correct NED package is called for a given device instance.
 For more information on how to set up a new device instance, see [Configuring a device with the new Cisco-provided NED](ned-administration.md#sec.config_device.with.ciscoid).

 Each NED package has a NED ID, which is mandatory.
 The NED ID is a simple string that can have any format.
 For NEDs developed by the Cisco NSO NED team, the NED ID is formatted as `<NED NAME>-<gen | cli>-<NED VERSION MAJOR>.<NED VERSION MINOR>`.